xXQiuChenXx/Xeow/README.md

 - Download the Xeow Discord Bot File through the [Release Page](https://github.com/xXQiuChenXx/Xeow/releases/)

 2. Install Dependencies
-> Make sure you have native to the correct bot directory first.
+> Make sure you have native to the correct bot directory first before you run the command.
 > If you getting any problem on installing the package feel free to create a issue [here](https://github.com/xXQiuChenXx/Xeow/issues)
 - Open the terminal and run the command ```npm install```.
 Wait for all the dependencies to be installed.